replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ***
 ## Accessing the UI via SSH tunnel, Configuring the instance

-You'll want to create a port forward from your workstation in order to access to UI locally.
+You'll want to create a port forward from your local workstation in order to access to UI locally.
 Again we'll use `REPLICATED_APP` to construct the DNS name but you can input it manually as well.

 ```shell